 If you decide that you wish to go down this route and stay away from chemicals.
 I would recommend that you do a test on your hair first.
 By either saving some of your hair when you have your next haircut.
 Or taking a small cutting from the underneath of your hair at the back.

-Because coloring these small pieces first will give you an idea of how the color will turnout on your hair.
-As I have mentioned covering grey hair with natural hair colors can turn out a tad different than you imagined.
+As I have mentioned coloring grey hair with natural hair colors can turn out a tad different than you imagined.

 Two Important Points To Remember When Using Natural Hair Coloring.

 1. Most natural hair dyes work by staining your hair they will not lift or lighten your hair.
 Only add a tone or make your hair appear darker.

 2. The longer you leave your natural hair dye on your hair the more intense your color will be.

 Using Coffee As A Natural Hair Dye.